WICG/display-locking/explainer.md

 the page and it should present asynchonously when ready without causing jank.

 ---
-### Restrictions

-In consideration of display locking, we have also discussed when it would and would not be appropriate to allow an element to be locked.
-One main consideration for this is containment.
-That is, it seems to make sense to require that the element that is going to be locked provides containment for style and layout.
-This can be achieved with the `contain: style layout;` CSS property.

-This allows us to better reason about the expected behavior of the page.
-Specifically,
-* Layout of the locked subtree will not affect the layout of other elements outside of the locked element.
-This ensures that we can process as little or as much of the subtree’s layout without visually affecting the rest of the page.
-* Finally, style of the locked subtree will not affect style of elements outside of the locked element.
-Similarly to layout containment, this ensures that we can process any number of elements on the locked subtree without visually changing the content on the rest of the page.

----

 ### Dealing with user input

 One of the difficult aspects of locking an element for display in